dbt-labs/corp/handbook.md

 This list is not-exhaustive and could include anything that will help make your office experience a comfortable and productive environment where you can do your best work.

-**Who is eligible?** This budget is provided for both remote employees setting up their home offices as well as employees whose primarily work location is a Fishtown Analytics office.
+**Who is eligible?** All employees.

+   - **Remote Employees** - this budget is to be used to set up your home office.

+   - **HQ Employees** - this budget is to be used to set up your space at the Fishtown Analytics office.
+Anything that is purchased during the work from home period    will be expected to be brought to the office once it is opened.

 **Process to expense** While we investigate an expense management system, employees should fill out [this reimbursement form](https://docs.google.com/spreadsheets/d/1YhFJmx5JDbG0katCQoZ-1SOlZQ0EA2BOulcaOlu-0l4/copy#gid=444102166) and submit with all receipts to accounting@fishtownanalytics.com.
 Please try to send in bulk if possible.
 Expenses will be reimbursed through direct deposit within 30 days.